Group Fairness in Bandit Arm Selection: Preliminaries

 Using our running example, let's assume that the down payment reward received has some bias against the male applicants compared to the female applicants, while the final repayment does not.
 Note that the final repayment is not measured after accepting a loan and is only measured much later.
 The loan agency should then take the bias into account while learning what `good' applications look like.
+Or, in a hiring setting, an applicant may have a biased interview (initial reward) while their true performance is measured only after working for a year (later true reward).